gradual-verification/ai-for-verification/input-output-pairs/result_CoT_gpt-4o/inverse_z/full_inverse_m.c.md

-To integrate formal verification into the given C code using VeriFast, we need to annotate the code with preconditions, postconditions, and loop invariants.
-Below is the annotated version of your original code, which should be ready for verification with VeriFast.
+To perform formal verification with VeriFast, we need to provide detailed specifications that describe preconditions, postconditions, and loop invariants.
+Here's how the complete and verified code with the necessary annotations looks:

 ```c
 //@ #include "nat.gh"